RetroReversing/retroReversing/categories/misc/Magazines.md

 Title | Publisher | Notes
 ---|---|---
-Develop | NewBayMedia | Published from August 1996 Until November 2017
-Game Developer | UBM Tech | March 1994 until July 2013
-Game Maker | Future Publishing | Only 1 issue published?
+Develop | NewBayMedia | UK Magazine which was published from August 1996 Until November 2017 Game Developer | UBM Tech | US Magazine which was published from March 1994 until July 2013 GameMaker | Future Publishing | UK magazine dedicated to Game Modding and Development.
+Only 1 issue was published in October 2003 before it became a supplement for the **PC Format** magazine (which also didn't last long)
-Wireframe | Raspberry Pi Press | From November 2018 and still going strong in January 2022!
+Wireframe | Raspberry Pi Press | From November 2018 and still going strong in May 2022!

 ## Wireframe Magazine
+Wireframe magazine is luckily still producing issues in 2022, we highly suggest you support the last remaining game development magazine that is being printed!

+You can view the issues here:
 [Issues — Wireframe Magazine](https://wireframe.raspberrypi.com/issues)

 ### Articles